Orange-OpenSource/Orange-Boosted-Bootstrap/docs-orange/getting-started/introduction.md

 ## About Orange Brand

 All Boosted components are compliant with Orange Brand Guidelines.
 Some bootstrap features may not support the brand guidelines, partially or entirely.
 They are tagged in this documentation with the following <span class="sr-only">warning, not brand compliant</span><span class="icon-anti-spam" style="color: #dc3c14; font-size: 2rem" aria-hidden="true"></span>, use them at your own risks.
+Please note the entire bootstrap doc is preserved and enhancend when necessary with orange brand specifics, i.e. [navbar](../../components/navbar/) page contains unsupported features, check out [navbar orange](../../components/navbar-orange/) page to find out what to use.

 ## Quick start